-This absence is planned and the student' work and assignments.
-Permission will t absence.
-The student is responsible for all missed class
+This absence is planned and the student's academic arrangements are to be made prior to the absence.
+The student is responsible for all missed class work and assignments.
+Permission will be given for missed tests to be made up.

 Student:

 Date(s):

-Reason:

-HEAD OF MIDDLE SCHOOL APPROVAL - Completed by the Head of of Middle School or MS Office
+HEAD OF MIDDLE SCHOO L APPROVAL - Completed by the Head of f Middle School or MS Office

-Maureen Daily, Head of Middle Sc hool:
+Maureen Daily, Head of Middle S chool:

-ACADEMIC ARRANGEMENT TS - Head of Middle School must approve e prior to completion.
+ACADEMIC ARRANGEMEN SUBJECT TS - Head of Middle School must approve COMMENT prior to completion .
+TEACHER'S INITIAL

-SUBJECT COMMENT TEACHER'S INITIAL
+· COMMENT

-1

-2

-J
+5

+6